· By Will Harken

 Quick reality check: good mixing won't save a bad song.
 Neither will mastering.

-That said, iZotope remains the best AI-assisted option.
+That said, iZotope remains the best AI-assisted option for polishing AI outputs.
 Their Neutron plugin analyzes your track and suggests EQ, compression, and other settings.
 Not perfect, but a solid starting point.

 For mastering, iZotope's Ozone is my pick.
 The AI gives you a baseline master that you can tweak.
 Way more control than fully automated services like LANDR.

-LANDR works if you have zero mastering knowledge.
+LANDR works if you have zero mastering knowledge or just need something quick.
 But you're stuck with whatever it gives you.
 No tweaking.
 No adjustments.

 Actually Using These Tools: Real Workflows